Benefits Of Social Anxiety Group Therapy

 Groups may be asked to engage in exposures in-between sessions and reflect on what they learned.

-Group psychotherapy for social anxiety is intended to be a supportive environment for people who are looking for ways to reduce anxiety symptoms and learn how to overcome their fears and feel comfortable in their daily life.
-Each person in cognitive behavioral group therapy has similar goals in mind as you and are looking for solutions.
+Group psychotherapy for social anxiety is intended to be a supportive environment for people who are looking for ways to reduce anxiety symptoms and learn how to overcome their fears and feel comfortable in their daily lives.
+Each person in cognitive behavioral group therapy has goals similar to yours and is looking for solutions.

 Getty